Wikia/app/JSCONVENTIONS.md

 ###Naming Convensions###

 ####Variables###
+Use lazyCamelCase for all variables with these exceptions:
+* Constructers should use UpperCamelCase.
+* Constants don't technically exist in JS but if you'd like to specify a value that doens't change, use ALL_CAPS_SNAKE_CASE.

-Use lazyCamelCase for all variables unless the variable represents a constructor.
-Constructers should use UpperCamelCase.
-Try to avoid acronyms and be explicit so it is clear to anyone reading your code what the variable does.
+Try to avoid acronyms in variable names and be explicit so it is clear to anyone reading your code what the variable does.
 Since we don't have an uglifier that reduces variable size yet, do this within reason.

 #### AMD Modules ####
 AMD modules should be all lowercase.
 If the code is exension-specific, namespace with the extension.